thiagobustamante/typescript-ioc/README.md

 It can be used on browser, on react native or on node.js server code.

-The documentation for the previous version can be found here: https://github.com/thiagobustamante/typescript-ioc/wiki/Typescript-IoC-1.x
+**The documentation for the previous version can be found [here](https://github.com/thiagobustamante/typescript-ioc/wiki/Typescript-IoC-1.x)**

 **Table of Contents**